 I was a resident assistant to 75 girls in undergrad and I earned my Bachelor’s degree in Education with a minor in Psychology from Liberty University in 1999.
 I taught for a few years in both elementary and middle school settings and then completed my Masters of Science in Counseling from Southern Methodist University where I specialized in working with individuals, couples, and families.
 I have extensive experience working within the mental health community facilitating groups, conducting assessments, counseling individuals, and performing crisis intervention.
 I hold an active License in Professional Counseling and am also a board-approved Counselor Supervisor for the state of Texas.

 Additionally, I am honored to serve on the Advisory Board for SMU’s Digital Accelerator Program and was recently accepted into Leadership North Texas, Class 9.
-I have received training in Collaborative Law and am an active member of Collaborative Divorce Texas.
+I have received training in Collaborative Law and am an active member of Collaborative Divorce Texas and Collaborative Law Dallas.
 I am also a member of Texas Counseling Association, Texas Association of Marriage and Family Counselors, Texas Association for Multicultural Counseling and Development, Texas Counselors for Social Justice, and Dallas Metro Counseling Association.
 In 2014, I was named an Outstanding Women of Today Honoree for Small Business by Altrusa Richardson.
 In 2017, I became a candidate for a seat on the Richardson City Council and started a non-profit organization, Together Richardson, which aims to collaborate with many local charities and neighborhoods by working to raise awareness about community needs and solve problems together in a non-partisan way.

 “Life is hard; not all the time, but usually more often than we would like.
 Because she understands this, Cory Montfort is quietly becoming one of the preeminent counselors in the north Texas area.
 She possesses a rare ability to connect with people when life has become difficult, to sense the origins of their pain, and then to reach out and hold their hand as new beginnings are discovered.”